serializingme/website-content/content/post/2023-01-27-anyconnect-inter-process-communication.md

 ### The Dissector

-As part of this new deep dive, I have decided to create a Wireshark dissector that would allow one to easily understand packet captures.
+As part of this new deep dive, I have decided to create a Wireshark dissector that would allow one to easily understand captured IPC messages.
 The various messages, twenty six (26) in total, have been implemented, as well as all the fields.

 {{< figure image="/uploads/2023/01/cac-ipc-full-example.png" alternative="IPC message example" caption="Wireshark dissecting the CStateTlv message." thumbnail="/uploads/2023/01/cac-ipc-full-example-600x256.png">}}